Dr Stephen Fairhurst

 - Member of departmental computing committee.

-I obtained a BA in Mathematics from the University of Cambridge in 1995, and completed the part III mathematics in 1996.
-I obtained my PhD in Physics from Penn State University in 2001, supervised by Abhay Ashtekar.
-My doctoral research focused on the properties of black hole horizons.
+Dr Fairhurst obtained a BA in Mathematics from the University of Cambridge in 1995, and completed the part III mathematics in 1996.
+He obtained my PhD in Physics from Penn State University in 2001, supervised by Abhay Ashtekar.
+His doctoral research focused on the properties of black hole horizons.

-Following my PhD, I was a Killam postdoctoral fellow at the University of Alberta for two years and a postdoctoral fellow at the University of Wisconsin - Milwaukee for three years.
-It was at Milwaukee that I began to work on searches for gravitational waves using the LIGO, Virgo and GEO detectors.
-I worked for a year as a visiting associate at the California Institute of technology for a year.
+Following his PhD, he was a Killam postdoctoral fellow at the University of Alberta for two years and a postdoctoral fellow at the University of Wisconsin - Milwaukee for three years.
+It was at Milwaukee that he began to work on searches for gravitational waves using the LIGO, Virgo and GEO detectors.
+He worked as a visiting associate at the California Institute of technology for a year.

-I joined the staff at Cardiff University in 2007 as a Royal Society University Research Fellow.
-I am currently still a URF and a Reader at Cardiff University.
+Dr Fairhurst joined the staff at Cardiff University in 2007 as a Royal Society University Research Fellow.
+He is currently a Reader at Cardiff University.

 I currently supervise two PhD students: Andrew Williamson and Alistair Muir My former students are: